entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 ### Credentials

 The Entando Operator generates a Kubernetes Secret for each schema/user combination it creates.
-This Secret is the concatenation of the app or plugin name, the datasource qualifier, plus the suffix "secret", with dashes in between.
+The Secret name is the concatenation of the app or plugin name, the datasource qualifier, plus the suffix "secret", connected by dashes.

 E.g. EntandoApp named `your-app` and datasource `portdb`
 Kubernetes Secret → `your-app-portdb-secret`

 #### Passwords and Secrets
-The Entando Operator will never overwrite or update an existing database Secret.
+The Entando Operator never overwrites or updates an existing database Secret.
 It generates a random string for the password, which is generally considered the safest approach.
 If you wish to change the password for the user, remember to update the password in the Kubernetes Secret.
 Such an operation can sometimes create an error, resulting in deployment failures.

 The Entando Operator’s schema creation logic is idempotent.
 If the generated schema/user combination in the associated Kuberentes Secret already exists, there will be no side effects.
-But if the login fails, it will attempt to create the user.
+But if the login fails, it
+attempts to create the user.
 If the user already exists, with a different password than the one in the Kubernetes Secret, all subsequent deployment operations will fail.